 If:

-the Early Termination Payment becomes payable by the Operator under the terms of this Agreement; and
+any Termination Payment becomes payable by a party under the terms of this Agreement; and

-that Early Termination Payment is found to be a penalty or the Operator’s obligation to pay the Early Termination Payment pursuant to clause 28.1 is found to be void or unenforceable for any reason (whether in whole or in part),
+that Termination Payment is found to be a penalty or that party obligation to pay the Termination Payment pursuant to clause 23.1 is found to be void or unenforceable for any reason (whether in whole or in part),

-the Operator indemnifies the Commonwealth against, and agrees to reimburse and compensate it for, any liability or Loss (including in respect of loss of bargain) suffered by the Commonwealth arising from or in connection with the termination of this Agreement, provided that the Operator’s aggregate Liability pursuant to this clause 28.3 will not exceed an amount equal to the Early Termination Payment.
+that party indemnifies the other party against, and agrees to reimburse and compensate it for, any liability or Loss (including in respect of loss of bargain) suffered by the other party arising from or in connection with the termination of this Agreement, provided that the first party's aggregate Liability pursuant to this clause 23.3 will not exceed an amount equal to the relevant Termination Payment.

 Invoice

-The party entitled to be paid a Termination Payment must provide an invoice to the other party for the Termination Payment within 60 Business Days after termination of this Agreement.
+The party entitled to be paid a Termination Payment must provide an invoice to the other party for the Termination Payment within 60 Business Days after termination of this Agreement provided however where the party which has the obligation to pay the Termination Payment is the Commonwealth, the Commonwealth will not be obliged to provide that invoice until the later of that 60 Business Day period and 40 Business Days after the date on which the Commonwealth has received information requested from the Operator requested pursuant to section 2 of Schedule 5.

-The party required to pay a Termination Payment must pay the amount of any such Termination Payment within 30 Business Days after receipt of an invoice provided under clause 28.4(a).
+The party required to pay a Termination Payment must pay the amount of any such Termination Payment within 30 Business Days after receipt of an invoice provided under clause 23.4(a).